githubstevemas/Orange-County-Lettings/README.md

 *Setup Environment Variables :*

-Ensure you have a ``.env`` file or set environment variables like SECRET_KEY and Sentry DSN (If you don't have a Sentry account, sign up at [sentry.io](https://www.sentry.io) and create a new Django project in your Sentry dashboard).
+In the ``.env`` file set environment variables like SECRET_KEY, Sentry DSN (If you don't have a Sentry account, sign up at [sentry.io](https://www.sentry.io) and create a new Django project in your Sentry dashboard), and your host id.

 *run Database Migrations :*
 ```